ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/7_Thermal and Moisture Protection/074200 Wall Panels.md

    1. 2 samples of each type of panel assembly, 12 inch by 12 inch minimum.
    1. 6 samples of each finish in color or colors selected, 3 inch by 5 inch minimum.
    1. Affidavit certifying that the material meets the requirements specified.
 1. QUALITY ASSURANCE
    1. Manufacturer Qualifications:
       1. Minimum of 5 years experience in manufacturing metal panels similar to those specified.
    1. Installer Qualifications:
       1. Acceptable to panel manufacturer.
    1. DELIVERY, STORAGE, AND HANDLING
    1. Deliver materials to the project site in manufacturer's original crating, properly labeled for identification and installation purposes.
 Store materials in accordance with panel manufacturer’s recommendations.
 Handle materials carefully to avoid damage to panels and finishes.
 1. WARRANTY
    1. The Contractor shall warrant the materials to be free of faults and defects in accordance with the General Conditions, except that the warranty shall be extended by paint manufacturer's standard multi-year warranty.
 The warranty shall be in writing and shall be signed by the manufacturer.

-   1. PRODUCTS
+## Products

    1. MANUFACTURER
    1. Copper Sales, Inc. or equal product by other manufacturers meeting the requirements of this section and Section 01010 for recycled content are acceptable.
    1. PANEL TYPE